-Fail Open specifies whether requests are allowed to proceed to Web Security for processing when user authentication fails.
+Fail Open specifies whether requests are allowed to proceed for processing when user authentication fails.

-When Fail Open is enabled and a Web Security XID agent is configured, if authentication fails and the client is identified by the XID agent, user-based policy is applied.
+When Fail Open is enabled and a TRITON AP-WEB XID agent is configured, if authentication fails and the client is identified by the XID agent, user-based policy is applied.
 If the user cannot be identified and a policy is assigned to the client's IP address, that policy is applied.
 Otherwise, the Default policy is applied.